20 euro cent coin

-The 20 euro cent coin (€0.20) has a value of one fifth of a euro and is composed of an alloy called Nordic Gold in the Spanish flower shape.
-All coins have a common reverse side and country-specific national sides.
+The 20 euro cent coin (€0.20) has a value of one-fifth of a euro and is composed of an alloy called Nordic Gold in the Spanish flower shape.
+All euro coins have a common reverse side and country-specific national sides.
 The coin has been used since 2002, with the present common side design dating from 2007.

 History

-The coin dates from 2002, when euro coins and banknotes were introduced in the 12 member eurozone and its related territories.
+The coin dates from 2002, when euro coins and banknotes were introduced in the then 12-member eurozone and its related territories.
+Despite this, the coins of some countries were issued beginning in 1999.
 The common side was designed by Luc Luycx, a Belgian artist who won a Europe-wide competition to design the new coins.
 The design of the 10 to 50 cent coins were intended to show separate states of the European Union (EU), as opposed to the one and two euro coins showing the 15 states as one and the 1 to 5 cent coins showing the EU's place in the world.

 The national sides, then 15 (eurozone + Monaco, San Marino and the Vatican who could mint their own) were each designed according to national competitions, though to specifications which applied to all coins such as the requirement of including twelve stars (see euro coins for more).
 National designs were not allowed to change until the end of 2008, unless a monarch (whose portrait usually appears on the coins) dies or abdicates.
-This happened in Monaco and the Vatican City resulting in three new designs in circulation (the Vatican had an interim design until the new Pope was selected).
-National designs have seen some changes due to new rules stating that national designs should include the name of the issuing country (Finland and Belgium both do not show their name, and hence have made minor changes).
+This happened in Monaco and the Vatican City resulting in three new designs in circulation (the Vatican had an interim sede vacante design until the new Pope was elected).
+However, starting in 2007, some national designs underwent minor changes due to regulations requiring national designs to meet a series of specifications.

 As the EU's membership has since expanded in 2004 and 2007, with further expansions envisaged, the common face of all euro coins from the value of 10 cent and above were redesigned in 2007 to show a new map.
 This map showed Europe, not just the EU, as one continuous landmass, however Cyprus was moved west as the map cut off after the Bosporus (which was seen as excluding Turkey for political reasons).
 The redesign in 2007, rather than in 2004, was because 2007 saw the first enlargement of the eurozone: the entry of Slovenia.
 Hence, the Slovenian design was added to the designs in circulation.
 Two more designs were added in 2008 with the entry of Cyprus and Malta and another one in 2009 with Slovakia, and four more for Estonia, Latvia, Lithuania, and Croatia were added in 2011, 2014, 2015, and 2023, respectively.
+Andorra began minting its own designs in 2014 after winning the right to do so.